stakah/Project_4/README.md

 ### POST /message-signature/validate

 After signing the message from `/requestValidation` the signature must be sent to this endpoint to validate the Blockchain ID.
-When validated, it will respond with a status object with `messageSignature` equals to `valid` and the `validationWindow` with the remaining time, in seconds, that the Blockchain ID would be valid to register stars.
+When validated, it will respond with a status object with `messageSignature` equals to `valid`.
+Once validated, the Blockchain ID can be used to register a single star.

 * URL: `/message-signature/validate`
 * method: `POST`